-- We aim for all children make outstanding progress in PE and enjoy participating in sport The profile of PE and sport is widely recognised and highly celebrated within school - Termly tracking of standards across the curriculum using Insight. - Staff have increased confidence when delivering high quality PE lessons Pupils talk confidently about PE and their learning
+- We aim for all children make outstanding progress in PE and enjoy participating in sport. - The profile of PE and sport is widely recognised and highly celebrated within school. - Termly tracking of standards across the curriculum using Insight. - Staff have increased confidence when delivering high quality PE lessons. - Children's' ability to speak confidently and articulately about Sport and PE.